Jazz Chisholm Player Props: Marlins vs. Braves

-The Miami Marlins, including Jazz Chisholm (batting .205 in his past 10 games, with two home runs, two walks and five RBI), take on starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.
+Jazz Chisholm -- hitting .263 with a double, two home runs, a walk and five RBI in his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Bryce Elder on the hill, on May 2 at 6:40 PM ET.

-He racked up two hits (going 2-for-5 with a home run and an RBI) in his last appearance against the Braves.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Jazz Chisholm Game Info & Props vs. the Braves